-On June 21, 2013, the Company used a portion of the proceeds from the May 31, 2013 debt refinancing (see Note #6 - Credit Agreements) to pay a special cash dividend of \$5.00 per share on its common stock, resulting in payments totaling \$340,772 to stockholders.
-Related dividends declared but unpaid as of December 31, 2013 of \$1,300, which relate to dividends earned on unvested restricted stock awards, are included in other accrued liabilities in the consolidated balance sheet.
+On June 21, 2013, the Company used a portion of the proceeds from the May 31, 2013 debt refinancing (see Note 11, "Credit Agreements" to the consolidated financial statements) to pay a special cash dividend of \$5.00 per share on its common stock, resulting in payments totaling \$340,772 to stockholders.
+Related dividends declared but unpaid as of December 31, 2014 of \$810, which relate to dividends earned on unvested restricted stock awards, are included in other accrued liabilities in the consolidated balance sheet.
 Payment of these dividends will be made when the underlying restricted stock awards vest.
+The balance of retained earnings as of the 2013 dividend declaration date was \$4,934.
+As such, the dividends were first charged to retained earnings and dividends in excess of retained earnings were recorded as a reduction to additional paid-in capital.

-In connection with the special dividend, and pursuant to the terms of the Company's stock option plan, certain adjustments are required to be made to stock options outstanding under the plan in order to avoid dilution of the intended benefits which would otherwise result as a consequence of the special dividend.
-As such, on June 21, 2013 the strike price for all outstanding stock options at that time was modified by the \$5.00 special dividend amount.
+In connection with the special dividends, and pursuant to the terms of the Company's stock option plan, certain adjustments were made to stock options outstanding under the plan in order to avoid dilution of the intended benefits which would otherwise result as a consequence of the special dividend.
+As such, the strike price for all outstanding stock options at that time of the dividend was modified by the \$6.00 and \$5.00 special dividend amount, respectively, for the 2012 and 2013 special dividends.
 There was no change to compensation expense as a result of this adjustment.